 A. Authority to Sign Extramural Documents

-Regent Policy Documents 13-1, General Contract Approval, Signature Authority, and Reporting, 13-2, Real Property Contracts and 13-5, Capital Projects Solely Managed by the UW System: Approval and Signature Authority, along with UW System Administrative Policy 910, Leasing, govern signature authority and approval for contracts that bind the Board of Regents or individual system institutions.
+Regent Policy Documents 13-1, General Contract Approval, Signature Authority, and Reporting, 13-2, Real Property Contracts: Approval, Signature Authority, and Reporting, and 13-5, Capital Projects Solely Managed by the UW System: Approval, Signature Authority, and Reporting, along with UW System Administrative Policy 910, Leasing, govern signature authority and approval for contracts that bind the Board of Regents or individual system institutions.
 Refer to these policies for specific review and approval criteria.

 The following are examples of extramural support documents that require authorized signature and approval.
 Documents that require authorized signature and approval include, but are not limited to: